Bmerc1/Casestudy/README.md

 ​
 * What specific financial problem is the company or project trying to solve?

-A
-​
+A specific financial problem that PayPal is trying to slove is exposure to fraudulent actvities.

+It is without a doubt that electronic transaction is simple, and convenient.
+But it also involves a highly level of risk at the same time.

+To help combat fraud in the earlier days of the business PayPal built IGOR ( nicknamed after a Russian fraudster who had taunted them in earlier days) to help identify abnormal patterns in one of the first major commercial applications of big data.

+Between the CAPTCHA solution and Igor, PayPal’s innovative solutions turned out to make a huge impact.
+Within a few months, PayPal’s fraud rates had dropped dramatically.
+Today 170 million people use PayPal, and the company’s fraud rate is only 0.32 percent of revenue.

+​ * Who is the company's intended customer?
+Is there any information about the market size of this set of customers?

- The company provides a non exclusive service that is accessible for all.
+ The company provides a non exclusive service that is accessible for all and does not target a specific customer.

  The Firm's choices are guided by a single value- the democratization of its financial services so that an citizen can have an account and have access to a line of credit it they need it, and that SMB's can get access to the capital they need to first stay open, and expand.

  Reiterating an inclusive servive, the company introduced PayPal Credit in 2016.
 The consumer through certain platforms is now offered  'PayPal Credit' for consumers to purchase larger value items however, spend payment over a payment plan.
 The consumer can now purchase the product and stretch the payments over nine months instead of purchasing in one lump sum.

+  * What solution does this company offer that their competitors do not or cannot offer?
+(What is the unfair advantage they utilize?)

- Making the company hyper competitive PayPal offer complete transparent pricing, 2.9% + $0.30 or less for merchants all while offering discounted rates when you sell a lot, or when you use the PayPal card reader.
+ An aspect that is making the company hyper competitive is it ability to offer complete transparent pricing, 2.9% + $0.30 or less for merchants all while offering discounted rates when you sell a lot, or when you use the PayPal card reader.

  PayPal even goes as far as allowing one to puchase Cryptocurreny via the platform and will protect your private key by holding your Cryptocurreny balance on your account.
 This takes away the worry or concern of loosing you private key- making PayPal a leader in this domain and a company hard to compete with.

+* Which technologies are they currently using, and how are they implementing them?
+(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 PayPal use many different technologie.
-One is an Automated Clearing House (ACH) this is a digital layer to allow more seamless transfers between bank accounts, significantly decreasing the friction of online and P2P payment.
+One of the basics is an Automated Clearing House (ACH) this is a digital layer to allow more seamless transfers between bank accounts, significantly decreasing the friction of online and P2P payment.

 Another conpoment of PayPal’s technology enables an online merchant to collect payments from users     whether or not they have a PayPal account.